Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

 \subsection{Anchor Conditioned MTP Framework}

-To effectively guide the model to predict trajectories with controlled behaviours, it has been proposed that each prediction should be conditioned on a prior \citep{multipath, tnt}, also named \textit{anchors}, explicit to each modality.
-Well-known anchors include \textit{endpoints}, the final locations the agent may arrive at, or \textit{prototype trajectories}, the basic motions the agent may follow.
-Ideally, using anchors can effectively alleviate the mode collapse problem and encourage more robust and explainable predictions.
-We categorise the framework using anchors as \textit{anchor conditioned MTP framework}.
+To effectively guide the model to predict trajectories with controlled behaviours, it has been proposed that each prediction can be conditioned on a prior \cite{multipath, tnt}, also named \textit{anchors}, which are explicit to each possible trajectory and provide large information gain to the predictions.
+Well-known anchors include the following: \begin{itemize} \item \textit{Endpoints} \cite{pecnet,ynet,tnt,densetnt}: the final locations the agent will arrive at; and \item \textit{Prototype trajectories} \cite{multipath, covernet, qcnet}: typical types of motion patterns explicit to agents' different intentions. \end{itemize}

+We categorise the methods using anchors as \textit{anchor conditioned MTP framework}.
 This framework usually contains two sub-tasks: (1) \textit{anchor selection}, which selects $K$ plausible anchors from an anchor set and; (2) \textit{waypoint decoding}, which predicts \textit{waypoints}, the final prediction of future trajectory, based on the given anchor.
 The anchor selection can be performed via random sampling or top $K$ ranking.
-Then the ``best'' anchor is selected to optimise the waypoint decoding during training as \textit{teacher force} \citep{teacher-force}.
-In this section, we discuss two derivative frameworks named the \textit{predicted endpoint conditioned (PEC)} and \textit{prototype trajectory conditioned (PTC) framework} that use endpoints and prototype trajectories as anchors respectively.
+Then the ``best'' anchor is selected to optimise the waypoint decoding during training as \textit{teacher forcing} \cite{teacher-forcing}.

+In this section, we discuss two types of frameworks named the \textit{predicted endpoint conditioned (PEC)} and \textit{prototype trajectory conditioned (PTC) frameworks} that use endpoints and prototype trajectories as anchors respectively.